Midegit/Apache4Ubuntu_And_Centos7/README.md

 Hello, this is my first GitHub repo and It is currently a mess.
 Any feedback is more than welcome as I'm trying to learn more about SaltStack and posting to GitHub.
 This project is for learning SaltStack and all of this should be done as saltmaster.
+I used Ubuntu 18.04.3 LTS as my saltmaster's distro, and saltstack version of 2019.2.2.
 NOTE: If you have no clue about SaltStack (master-slave architecture) visit here: https://docs.saltstack.com/en/latest/

 This shitshow works with following distros: